ALopezMoreno/DUNE_SolarOscFitter/README.md

 ## Acknowledgments

-- Thanks to Philipp Eller for providing the Newthrino source code, upon which the oscillation calculations are based
+- Thanks to Philipp Eller for providing the Newthrino source code, upon which the julia oscillation calculations are based